 - As you stroll through the historic cobblestone streets, you will also see the area Ernest Hemingway would walk when he stayed in Old Habana.

-- Visit the cigar shop at the Conde de Villanueva boutique hotel, probably the best cigar shop in Old Havana, hidden on the colonial mezzanine.
-Cigar aficionados can enjoy the colonial patio with its rich vegetation, mahogany rocking chairs and peacocks.
-The building was the mansion of Claudio Martínez de Pinillos, Count of Villanueva, leader of the creole Havana society in the 19th century.
-(Included)
+- Visit the cigar shop La Casa del Habano at the Conde de Villanueva boutique hotel, which may be the best cigar shop in Old Havana.
+It is hidden on the mezzanine which was once slave quarters.
+Cigar aficionados can enjoy the patio with its vegetation, mahogany rocking chairs and peacocks.
+The building was the colonial mansion of the Count of Villanueva, leader of the creole Havana society in the 19th century.

 - Cathedral Square, the most beautiful and private 18th century colonial plaza on the island.
 Named after the masterpiece of Cuban baroque architecture: the Catedral de San Cristóbal de la Habana, was built by the Jesuit order.

 - Square of Arms, an ancient military parade ground for Spanish soldiers, surrounded by impressive buildings such as: